Consumer Affairs Victoria is reminding Victorians who need paper bills that they could be eligible for a fee exemption from their service provider.

 - receive income support

-Director of Consumer Affairs Victoria Simon Cohen said it was important that consumers were aware of exemptions they may be entitled to.
+Director of Consumer Affairs Victoria Sam Jenkin said it was important consumers were aware of exemptions they may be entitled to.

-If you are receiving and being charged for a paper bill that you do not want or need, contact the company that posts you a bill to ask if they can bill you via email or the company’s app.
+Consumers receiving and being charged for a paper bill that they do not want or need, are encouraged to contact their service provider to ask if they can be billed via email or the company’s app.